-The rule of thumb is to look for a seat for an extra rider, such as some combines that have an extra seat in the operator's station.
+The general rule is to look for a seat for an extra rider, such as in some combines that have an extra seat in the operator's station.
 Seats for extra riders should be added only by the manufacturer because many factors are considered in the safety design.
 A makeshift seat added to a farm vehicle by the owner cannot assure safety.

-Enforcement of a "no riders" rule may be the single most important way for tractor operators to protect other people in their operation.
+Enforcement of a "no extra riders" rule may be the single most important way for tractor operators to protect other people in their operation.
 The rule may challenge years of tradition, but it provides a safer way to pass on agricultural heritage than to allow tractor rides.

-Prepared by Charles V. Schwab, extension safety specialist, and Laura Miller, extension communications.
-Design by Valerie King.
+Prepared by Charles V. Schwab, extension safety specialist.